-Qumulo was designed by several of the same engineers who built and created scale-out storage roughly 15 years ago, and obviously their experiences led them to a very modern and flexible solution.
+Qumulo was designed by several of the same engineers who built and created scale-out storage roughly 15 years ago (Isilon), and obviously, their experiences led them to a very modern and flexible solution.

-Several vendors say their product is independent of hardware-specific requirements.
+Several data storage vendors say their product is independent of hardware-specific requirements.
 They may have used the term “software defined.”
-According to Wikipedia, two qualities of a software-defined product are:
+Two qualities of a software-defined product are:

 - Independent of any hardware-specific dependencies